lamanno-epfl/velocycle/README.md

 ## Release notes

-This is the initial release of VeloCycle corresponding to the upcoming preprint [Lederer et al. 2023]().
+This is the initial release of VeloCycle corresponding to an upcoming preprint.
 These software are still under continuous development.

 ## Contact